ethz-asl/segmap/README.md

 $ cd ~/catkin_ws
 $ catkin build -DCMAKE_BUILD_TYPE=Release laser_mapper
 ```
-Building dependencies will require some time according to which new package need to be built (eg. Building the `pcl_catkin` package can take up to two hours).
+Building dependencies will require some time according to which new packages need to be built (eg. Building the `pcl_catkin` package can take up to two hours).
 See this link for installing [catkin_tools](http://catkin-tools.readthedocs.io/en/latest/installing.html).

 Consult the [wiki](https://github.com/ethz-asl/segmatch/wiki) for instructions on running the demonstrations.